Israel 'at war' as Hamas gunmen launch surprise attack from Gaza

-JERUSALEM: The Palestinian Islamist group Hamas launched the biggest attack on Israel in years on Saturday (Oct 7), killing more than 20 people in a surprise assault that combined gunmen penetrating into Israeli towns with a barrage of rockets fired from the Gaza Strip.
+JERUSALEM: Palestinian militant group Hamas launched the biggest attack on Israel in years on Saturday (Oct 7), killing more than 20 people and wounding hundreds in a surprise assault that combined gunmen crossing into Israel with a barrage of rockets fired from Gaza.

 Israel said the Iran-backed group had declared war as its army confirmed fighting with militants in several Israeli towns and military bases near Gaza and Prime Minister Benjamin Netanyahu vowed to retaliate.